Oxford Advanced Learner's Dictionary: History

 But the command economy of World War II under which all British publishers were then operating posed a problem: everything was in short supply, and Milford appealed to the British Council for help in getting the paper and cloth.
 He referred the matter to E.C.
 Parnwell, who was looking after the Press's overseas projects, Milford being by then too unwell to manage the Press without substantial assistance, as he had been doing since 1904.

 Hornby had brought with him the world rights to the book excluding Japan and China; Kenneth Sisam, then Secretary to the Delegates of the Press, gave a favourable report to the Delegates on the book.
 Milford also used hostility to Japan to push for a subsidy from the British Council, saying that "the Japanese are very cheap producers" and were likely to capture the market.

 The book had more than 1,500 pages and for an edition of 10,000 copies would need ten tons of paper.
 Milford applied for a special release to acquire this paper "in the direct interest of British culture and overseas trade, particularly in the non-sterling areas".
 He had adequate paper stock to begin the edition but this was all earmarked for "essential reprints" and he could only use it if replacements were guaranteed.
 Milford's niece, Eleanor M. Booker, was now working at the India Office, and he lobbied for paper through her.

 Finally the book came out between 1943 and 1948 and became an instant success.
 Today it is one of the most used resources by learners of the English language worldwide.

-The book is useful for all competitive exams.